Getting to the Vaccine Site:

 Please refer to the map above for getting to the fairgrounds for COVID vaccines.
-Anyone blocking state highways (including Sheckler and Highway 95) will be cited by NHP.
-Lines open promptly at designated times.
-If you get their early, please be prepared to wait.
+Anyone blocking state highways (including Sheckler and Highway 95) may be cited.

 Getting Your Vaccine

-Please print and fill out these two forms and bring them with you to the fairgrounds on the day your age group is eligible to receive the vaccine.
+Please print and fill out these two forms and bring them with you to the vaccine site on Miner's Road.

-If you don't have access to a printer or computer, these forms will be handed to you as you check-in at the fairgrounds.
+If you don't have access to a printer or computer, these forms will be handed to you as you check-in at the vaccine site.

 State of Nevada Vaccine Call Center

 State of Nevada's Vaccine Call Center is staffed by live people everyday from 8 a.m. to 8 p.m.
 The Call Center has Churchill County's most recent vaccine updates and information, so give them a call if you can't get ahold of county staff.

 Everyone who qualifies for the vaccine should get it to help reduce the risk of infection and death in the population.
 Herd immunity can be obtained if 80-90% of the population is vaccinated.

 Does the vaccine contain any parts of the COVID-19 virus?